Drone29/cpp-argparser/readme.md

 - **Single Header**
 - **Requires C++17**
 - **Positional Arguments**: Support for positional arguments
-- **Parameterized Flags**: Optional named arguments with parameters
+- **Parameterized Arguments**: Named arguments with parameters
-- **Implicit Flags**: Optional switches
+- **Implicit Arguments**: Optional switches (flags) with no parameters
-- **Parameters**: Named arguments that can be mandatory or optional, with support for default values
-- **Variadic**: Support for variadic positionals, flags and parameters
+- **Variadic Arguments**: Support for variadic positionals, flags and parameters
+- **Repeatable Arguments**: Allows for multiple instances of the same argument
+- **Arguments With Choices**: Specify a list of valid choices for an argument
+- **Default Values**: Set default values for arguments
+- **Typo Detection**: Detects single-character typos in argument names
 - **Automatic Help Message Generation**: Provides usage information based on defined arguments
 - **Customizable Parsing Logic**: Allows for tailored argument validation and processing
+- And more...

 ## Basic usage